 "The first time I called for American dances in Prague," he says, "I thought, 'This is very strange, to be in central Europe doing American contras and squares.'
 Then I realized that it's no stranger than an international folk dance group in Boston enjoying Balkan dances."

 Outside of England, the country with the most active country dance community—they think of themselves as "traditional square dancers"—is Denmark.
 David has been a featured caller at the major country dance festivals there as well as at numerous local events.
-On a per capita basis, there are more folks enjoying traditional American squares and contras in Denmark than in any other country, including the US.
-Out of a country of 5.5 million people, there are about 75 working callers at any given time, and some 500 people have been trained as callers over the past 30 years.
+On a per capita basis, at the height of this movement there were more folks enjoying traditional American squares and contras in Denmark than in any other country, including the US.
+Out of a country of 5.5 million people, there were about 75 working callers at any given time, and some 500 people have been trained as callers over the past 30 years.

-Indeed, this emphasis on training callers is one of the distinctive aspects of the Danish dance scene; there are frequent callers' classes offered, and experienced callers get together for additional workshops with visiting American callers; in addition, at the start of each new season in September, they gather for an "inspiration course" that focuses on a particular topic.
+Indeed, this emphasis on training callers was one of the distinctive aspects of the Danish dance scene; there were frequent callers' classes offered, and experienced callers got together for additional workshops with visiting American callers; in addition, at the start of each new season in September, they gathered for an "inspiration course" focusing on a particular topic.